New Territories East Cluster: Services

+As of 31 March 2024, a total of 5,212 beds, including 4,183 for general care (acute and convalescent), 477 for infirmary care, and 552 for the mentally ill, were provided.

 Finance

 The cluster is primarily funded by the Hong Kong Government subvention allocated by the Hospital Authority.
 For the year ended 31 March 2020, the cluster received HK$10.69 billion of recurrent government subvention.
 The total expenditure was HK$12.28 billion.